wsong1985/Surfs_up/README.md

   </tr>
   </table>

-- **To provide an insight of how the precipitation effects the business in December, we conducted a study of total precipitation in the month of December.**
+- **To provide an insight into how the precipitation affected the business in December, we studied the total precipitation throughout the month.**

   <table>
   <tr>